mnehpets/workspace-mcp/README.md

 ## Shutdown

-Stop the `shim` process (Ctrl-C) and stop the ngrok agent.
-With the tunnel down, the server is unreachable from claude.ai.
+Stop the `shim` process (Ctrl-C).
+With built-in ngrok the tunnel tears down automatically — no separate agent to stop.

 ## Layout